berlinplan/berlinplan.github.io/readme.md

 > changing this page's content.

-## How to spread this content correct?
+## What is the correct way to distribute this content?

-publishing this content on TV, social media, or any other psychopathic Platform is Moraly wrong, unless (Over)Society determines otherwise.
+Posting this content on TV, social media, or other psychopathic platforms and profiting from it or gaining notoriety is morally wrong unless (Over)society determines otherwise.

 Anyone can create a website, distribute this content, create Group and potentially be compensated for their work. people's Groups can merge in the future.

-Are social Media Platforms one person based, to get the most Profit?

-What would you call someone who supports the main company through their presence on Instagram, YouTube, Amazon etc. and ensures more inequity in the world and at the same time benefits from activism for the environment, sustainability, moral values and PEACE?
-The more User a Platform has, the more profitable it becomes (31) Instagram increase economic inequality (32) Instagram, google and other Companies has to Support US sanction on Countries like Iran etc. (33) over 80% Intelligent Students from Top Iranian University in 3rd World Brain Drain to big Concerns in West (34)

 #### Alms of science is its distribution (200)

-This book is free.
+> This book is for free.

 ## Did you get this book on the street?